 Therefore, it is crucial to take all the time you need during your sick leave period to get better.
 Don’t rush things, think of you only.
 I know, it’s difficult to do because if you’ve gone up to this point, then it means that you thought more about your company than about yourself.

 If your company contacts you to negotiate your departure during your leave of absence, refuse it!
-During that time, don’t be in contact with your company at all, don’t look up your mails and switch your professional cellphone off, otherwise any contact will reactivate the sensible & painful zone in you.
+During that time, don’t be in contact with your company at all, don’t look up your emails and switch your professional cellphone off, otherwise, any contact will reactivate the sensible & painful zone in you.

 In other words, do to yourself what you were not able to do before: protect yourself!
 This will be the result of your coaching & therapy work, as you will look at what prevented you to build-up strong enough protective limits in you.

 Get out of the victim position.

 Of course, I’m not suggesting that being a victim is your favorite position in general and consciously chosen, but this sentiment is widely known among people in burn out.